Tahitians: Colonization

 The colonization of Tahiti occurred in a time of rivalry for resources of the Pacific by colonizing European nations including the French and the British.
 It was also a time of rivalry and fighting between the people of Tahiti and neighbouring islands.
 It is unclear which is the first European ship to arrive at the island of Tahiti but it is often recognised as being HMS Dolphin captained by British Captain Samuel Wallis on 18 June 1767.
 He met a welcoming party of Tahitians who traded with him.
 Cultural differences leading to grave communication errors that resulted in a battle in Matavai Bay between three hundred war canoes and HMS Dolphin which fired on the war canoes with muskets, quarterdeck guns and then cannons.
 The Tahitian chief Obera (Purea) ordered peace offerings from her people after this battle and Wallis and the Tahitians departed on amicable terms when he left on 27 July 1767.
 A few months later the French arrived on 2 April 1768 with the ships Boudeuse and Etoile captained by Louis-Antoine de Bougainville.

-In the 1790s European whalers arrived bringing with them alcohol and prostitution and missionaries with their religion.
+In the 1790s European whalers arrived, bringing alcohol, prostitution, and religious missionaries along with them.
 In the 1820s Protestantism became the main religion on Tahiti.
 The European ships brought such diseases for which Tahitians had little or no acquired immunity, such as dysentery, smallpox, scarlet fever, typhoid fever, venereal disease and tuberculosis.
-As a result of these changes by 1797 the population of Tahiti decreased to 16,000 from estimated 40,000 in 1767, when the ship HMS Dolphin touched on the island.
+As a result of these changes, by 1830 the population of Tahiti decreased to 15,300 from estimated 110,000 in 1767, when the ship HMS Dolphin touched on the island.
 The 1881 census enumerated about 5,960 indigenous Tahitians.
-The recovery continued in spite of a few more epidemics.
+The recovery continued in spite of more epidemics.

-The Pōmare Dynasty rose to prominence in the early 1790s from a ruling Tahitian family aided by protection from British mercenaries from the mutineers off the Bounty.
-On 29 June 1880 King Pōmare V agreed to a treaty of annexation with the French.
-On 9 September 1842 there was a protectorate treaty signed between Tahitians and the French.
-The agreement was for the "protection of indigenous property and the maintenance of a traditional judicial system".
+The Pōmare Dynasty rose to prominence in the early 1790s from a ruling Tahitian family aided by protection from British mercenaries from the mutineers on the Bounty.
+On 29 June 1880, King Pōmare V agreed to a treaty of annexation with the French.
+On 9 September 1842, there was a protectorate treaty signed between Tahitians and the French.
+The agreement was for the "protection of indigenous property and the maintenance of a traditional judicial system."

 In 1958 the islands in the area including Tahiti were "reconstituted as a French Overseas Territory and renamed French Polynesia".

 In 2013 the United Nations relisted French Polynesia as a territory to be decolonised.